ahmed-moubtahij/TokenHealer/README.md

 <!-- ABOUT THE PROJECT -->
 ## What does this do?

 It rectifies the [token boundary bias](https://towardsdatascience.com/the-art-of-prompt-design-prompt-boundaries-and-token-healing-3b2448b0be38) in greedy tokenization.
+It's trimming and regrowing the prompt to better align with the model's tokenizer, thus enhancing generation quality.
+The positive impact is clearest with completion models.

 Example: given a prompt with a partial url ending with `:`.
 The model might have seen the desired `://` as a single token in training, but seeing just `:` tells it that the next token is likely not `//`, because otherwise it would've seen `://`.
 As one can imagine, such errors compound in auto-regressive language models.